auscay/event-ticket-booking-system/README.md

 # Event Ticket Booking System

 This repository contains a Node.js application that implements an event ticket booking system.
 It provides a RESTful API for initializing events, booking tickets, managing waiting lists, and handling cancellations.
-The project is built using **Express.js**, **Sequelize ORM**, and a **MySQL database**, with a focus on concurrency handling, error management, and Test-Driven Development (TDD).
+The project is built using modern Javascript - **ES6 Modules**, **Express.js**, **Sequelize ORM**, and a **MySQL database**, with a focus on concurrency handling, error management, and Test-Driven Development (TDD).

 ## Table of Contents